 - There are no stop signs or stoplights on the island so be sure to look before crossing streets and entering intersections.

-- Mission Point Resort has the only map on the island that shows all of the Straits buoy system in real time.
+- Mission Point Resort has the only map on the island that shows all of the Straits buoy systems in real time.

-- Get you cup of joe at Lucky Bean Coffee on Market Street.
+- Get your cup of joe at Lucky Bean Coffee on Market Street.

 - Mission Point Resort offers wine tasting.
 I may have brought home a bottle of the Mission Point Cabernet Sauvignon.

 - Enjoy breakfast at the Chuckwagon, I heard it’s THE place to have breakfast on the island.

 - Have a nightcap at the Cupola Bar at the Grand Hotel which affords visitors a million dollar view while they sip a cocktail or champagne.
 On that note, the Grand Hotel does not charge a fee for entering in the evening.

 - If you find a “taxi” driver you like you can request them for your next ride.

 - If you are planning to visit the Butterfly House, do it early in your trip as one admission gets you in for unlimited visits.